hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > They something new select and mostly botch it:
 >
-> Musicians will too oft, to shew their skill,
+> Musicians will too oft, to show their skill,
 >
 > Play strange new sets, but then perform them ill.
 >